akatore/GCP-projects/Flask App with GKE Deployment/flask-app-with-gke.md

 ```
 ### 2. **Build a Docker Image:**
 * Create a Dockerfile that defines the environment and dependencies for your Flask application.
-* Build the Docker image using the `docker build` command.
 Dockerfile
 ```Dockerfile
 # Use an official Python runtime as a parent image